 ECCU launched a new, individual, whole-of life policy, DBPlus, in December 2020.
 This aims to provide funeral, or other end of life expenses oriented, cover to credit union members at their own expense.
-The volume of this business transacted during 2022 was not material.
+The volume of this business transacted during 2023 was 442 policies with a sum assured of €3.3m.
+DBPlus has been included in the calculation of technical provisions at YE2023.